vikram7/rails-api-and-highcharts-tutorial/04-rails-api-highcharts.md

 [Screenshot]

-Finally, looks like we're making some progress and can start building our charts.
+Finally.
+Looks like we're making some progress and can start building our charts.
 What's next?